Healthy Homes Assessment Kelson

 Home Assessments Kelson for Rental Properties

-There are a myriad of things to look over during the house review to determine if your rental property meets the requirements of the Healthy Homes Standard.
+There are numerous things to check during the house evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
 Some examples include:

-The consequences of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can be significant for landlords and property managers.
-For expert guidance, contact us today and book your rental properties house evaluation.
+The consequences of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently being in the wrong of an Tenancy services ruling can be extremely costly for landlords and property managers.
+For specialist guidance, contact us today and book your rental property house evaluation.

 home assessments for rental properties